This article is a short introduction into programming Hadoop using Clojure language.

 I want to mention, that the Cloudera company provides ready-to-work packages for different Linux distributions, so you can setup Hadoop and other packages using your favorite package manager.
 Besides this, Cloudera provides ready-to-use installation as disk image for VMWare, so you can download one archive, and get working environment.

-is available from github — this version works with
+The source code of clojure-hadoop is available from github — this version works with

 Hadoop version 0.19 and Clojure 1.1.0.
 If you want to use Hadoop 0.20, or newer, and/or